 - Masjid Al-Fajr Islamic Center of Greater Indianapolis

 - Islamic Center of Ann Arbor

 - Islamic Center of Cleveland

 - reports of an Islamic center in Denver, Colo.

-We’ve also been tracking the reported distribution of white nationalist (47), KKK (7), and anti-Semitic (3) posters and fliers.
+We’ve also been tracking the reported distribution of white nationalist (47), KKK (7), and anti-Semitic (3) posters and flyers.
 In total, we captured 57 separate incidents with a spike coming on the first Monday following the election: